Annamite striped rabbit: Behavior and ecology

 The Annamite striped rabbit is nocturnal and herbivorous.
+Records from camera traps indicate that it is a solitary animal, with one study reporting only one pair of rabbits found in 104 recorded events.
+Little is known about N. timminsi with regard to its reproduction, as its young have been found on only two occasions: one pair of kittens in a shallow depression found in January and another pair of 10–12 week old rabbits found in May.
+Females closely guard their young, and adults generally avoid open areas.

 Because many of the larger carnivores have been depleted throughout its distribution, the only likely predator of the rabbit is the leopard cat.
-Records from camera traps indicate that it is a solitary animal, with pairs of rabbits reported only two times.
-Little is known about N. timminsi in regards to its reproduction, as its young have been found on only two occasions: one pair of kittens in a shallow depression found in January, and another pair of 10–12 week old rabbits found in May.
 It is unknown if any parasites or diseases affect the species.

 Threats and conservation

-The Annamite striped rabbit is primarily threatened by hunting, as it is often caught in snare traps set both by subsistence hunters and poaching operations.
-Hunting by dogs is also a likely impact on the species.
+The Annamite striped rabbit is primarily threatened by hunting, as it is often caught in snare traps set both by subsistence hunters and poachers.
+Hunting by dogs likely also has an impact on the species.
 Agricultural cultivation and extensive road building throughout Laos and Vietnam have caused habitat loss and degradation, but hunting remains the primary threat.
-It is found in the conservation areas Phong Nha-Kẻ Bàng National Park, and Nakai–Nam Theun.
-The International Union for Conservation of Nature (IUCN) has in 2018 assessed its conservation status as endangered based on the high level of snaring activity in Vietnam, which is causing sharp declines in ground-dwelling small mammals in the region.
-It is a reported pest in rice fields.
-Laos and Vietnam both have little historical basis for species conservation measures, but teams of law enforcement patrols led both by government and non-government forces have been successful in removing thousands of snares across the region's protected areas.
+In 2018, the International Union for Conservation of Nature (IUCN) assessed the species as being endangered based on the high level of snaring activity in Vietnam, which is causing sharp declines in ground-dwelling small mammals in the region.
+Laos and Vietnam both have little historical basis for species conservation measures, but teams of law enforcement patrols led both by government and non-government forces have been successful in removing thousands of snares across the region's protected areas, including the conservation areas of Phong Nha – Kẻ Bàng National Park and Nakai-Nam Theun National Park in which it has been found.

 A recommendation to the IUCN to evaluate the species was first made by Dang Can and colleagues in a 2001 Acta Theriologica article, but prior to 2018, two assessments by the IUCN in 2002 and 2008 were unable to determine a conservation status for the Annamite striped rabbit.
 These assessments marked the species as data deficient and noted a lack of available information, but considered that in Laos and Vietnam they would likely place the species as near threatened, vulnerable, or endangered.
 In 2024, the species' recovery was evaluated as "largely depleted" in a Green Status assessment, where it was noted that while the species is still present in many parts of its habitat, the small population in the species' southern distribution will likely be locally extinct within 10 years.
-However, anti-hunting interventions had a positive effect on Annamite striped rabbit populations, and the species' health could be further improved through development of the northern and central populations with habitat conservation and captive breeding programmes.
-Capture of the species in preparation to establish a captive breeding colony has been described as simple relative to other, larger endangered species in the region, as the Annamite striped rabbit will freeze when faced with a headlamp in the dark.
+However, anti-hunting interventions had a positive effect on Annamite striped rabbit populations, and the species' health could be further improved through habitat conservation and captive breeding programs.
+Capturing the species to establish a captive breeding colony has been described as simple compared to other, larger endangered species in the region, as Annamite striped rabbits surprised by a headlamp in the dark will freeze in position.